And check out the great photo of The Monkees from the Justus era, taken in Santa Monica, California in late 1996.

 Micky is also starring in '50 Summers of Love,' a joint tour with Mark Lindsay and The Fab Four.

-Please note that more solo dates are likely to be added to the itinerary below.
+Please note that more solo dates are likely to be added to this itinerary.
 Keep checking back for updates!

 January 20: Golden Nugget / Las Vegas, Nevada